nomad-software/dunit/README.md

 DUnit features a mixin template to inject mockable behaviour into a class.
 Once injected a static method allows creation of mock objects from that class.
 Mock objects behave and act as their parent but with the added feature that all methods can be disabled or replaced by a delegate at runtime. *The mixin only injects code in debug mode.*

 ### Helpful asserts
-In DUnit all errors are handled by asserting false and displaying a helpful error message.
+When using DUnit the built-in unit test handler has been replaced to give more helpful error message.
 When something goes wrong the error tries to be as helpful as possible by showing file, line, and assert value output.

 ## Compilier flags